collective-soundworks/soundworks-plugin-scripting/README.md

 <a name="PluginScriptingServer"></a>

 ### PluginScriptingServer
-Server-side representation of the soundworks' scripting plugin
+Server-side representation of the soundworks' scripting plugin.

+Available options:
+- dirname {String} - directory in which the script files are located

 **Kind**: global class